JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Fix following or not following for the 2 pages for all the users #DONE
 - Clicking outside the modal or clicking escape should close the edit profile modal #DONE
 - Pinned posts for each profile
-- Page for Liked posts
+- Page for Liked posts #DONE

 ## Posts